chronosgit/EngiWorldBackend/README.md

 5. If necessary, change PORT variable in app.js, so it matches your desired port
 6. There is a chance that you will need MongoDB installed.
 If so, just install it OR comment everything related to mongodb & mongoose in the application (if you don't need mongodb data)
 7. Authentication logic depends on passing JWT token within the Bearer authorization header in a request.
 We may change it later with any other logic

+## Current routes

+/data - to get data about user, who sent a request [GET with access token] /auth/login/ - to get access and refresh tokens [POST with username and password] /auth/refresh/ - to refresh access and refresh tokens [POST with refresh token]

+P.S. password for /data route is "123456", username is anything